How to complete a Citi Business card application

 “American Airlines AAdvantage® bonus miles are not available if you have received a new account bonus for a CitiBusiness® / AAdvantage® Platinum Select® account in the past 48 months.”

 Business credit cards are an easy way to get extra miles and points if you’re self-employed or simply have a side hustle.
-Lots of folks may qualify for small-business cards without realizing it.
-For example, if you’re a freelance writer, a tutor or a seller on eBay or Etsy, you could be eligible for a small-business card.
+Lots of people may qualify for small-business cards without realizing it.
+For example, if you’re a freelance writer, a tutor, an Uber driver or a seller on eBay or Etsy, you could be eligible for a small-business card.

-Business credit cards do not come with all the consumer protections of a personal credit card, but a lot of business cards come with perks that many personal cards don’t.
-For example, you can earn more points per dollar when spending on wireless and cable bills using the Citi American Airlines Platinum Select small-business card than using the equivalent personal card.
+Business credit cards do not come with all the consumer protections of a personal travel credit card, but a lot of business cards come with perks that many personal cards don’t.
+For example, you can earn more points per dollar when spending on wireless and cable bills using the Citi American Airlines Platinum Select small-business card than using the equivalent Citi® / AAdvantage® Platinum Select® World Elite Mastercard®.
 You can learn more by reading our CitiBusiness AAdvantage review.

 How to fill out a Citi business card application